This is an old revision of the document!

 Usually, if Kurviger is behaving very weird, this is because there is an issue in the OSM data, obviously this is not always the case, but usually :).
 If you see such an issue, while planning a route, please help to improve the OSM data.
 OSM is used by millions of people, so you are not only supporting Kurviger but a lot of different projects.
 You can always let us know in our forum and we will help you finding the reason for the incorrect results and can report a note in OSM.

 If you are wondering, why you are the first one to stumble over this issue, even though there are millions of users, this could be due to different reasons.
 First of all, the data is changing all the time, maybe somebody made a change that was not correct.
 Secondly, Kurviger prefers small roads, most routing software takes you along the highway or is only considering bike or foot routing, where access restrictions are different to motorcycles.
-Or maybe multiple users are suffering from this issue, but don't know how to solve the issue.
-We are here to help you!
+Or maybe multiple users are suffering from this issue, but no one spoke up yet.

 Do you feel keen about helping the community?
 Great!
 There are a lot of tutorials out there to help you getting started.
 I like this tutorial.
 Thanks in advance for supporting the community and open data!